ARM-software/psa-api/doc/crypto/api/ops/pake.rst

         psa_pake_set_context(&spake2p_p, ...);    // Optional context

 **Verifier**
-    To prepare a SPAKE2+ operation for the Verifier, initialize and set up a :code:`psa_pake_operation_t` object by calling the following functions:
+    To prepare a SPAKE2+ operation for the Verifier, initialize and set up a `psa_pake_operation_t` object by calling the following functions:

     .. code-block:: xref